GeminiDRSoftware/astrodata/docs/manuals/progmanual/descriptors.rst

 * If the |AstroData| object is a single slice and the undecorated descriptor returns a list, only the first element is returned.

-..
-TODO: Provide a concrete example here
+.. todo:: Provide a concrete example here
   An example of the use of this decorator is the NIRI `~gemini_instruments.niri.AstroDataNiri.gain` descriptor, which reads the value from a lookup table and simply returns it.
 A single value is only